DonBower/packer-vsphere-ubuntu/README.md

 ## Introduction

-This repository provides infrastructure-as-code examples to automate the creation of virtual machine images and their guest operating systems on VMware vSphere using [HashiCorp Packer][packer] and the [Packer Plugin for VMware vSphere][packer-plugin-vsphere] (`vsphere-iso` builder).
-All examples are authored in the HashiCorp Configuration Language ("HCL2").
+This repository provides infrastructure-as-code to automate the creation of a virtual machine image for VMWare vSphere 7 using [HashiCorp Packer][packer] and the [Packer Plugin for VMware vSphere][packer-plugin-vsphere] (`vsphere-iso` builder).
+This image is authored in the HashiCorp Configuration Language ("HCL2").

-Use of this project is mentioned in the **_VMware Validated Solution: Private Cloud Automation for VMware Cloud Foundation_** authored by the maintainer.
-Learn more about this solution at [vmware.com/go/vvs](https://vmware.com/go/vvs).
+Much of the code in this project was copied from  [packer-examples-for-vspere](https://github.com/vmware-samples/packer-examples-for-vsphere).

-By default, the machine image artifacts are transferred to a [vSphere Content Library][vsphere-content-library] as an OVF template and the temporary machine image is destroyed.
-If an item of the same name exists in the target content library, Packer will update the existing item with the new version of OVF template.
+Initialy, the image created by this project is a VM Template, however, the intent is to configure this image to be transferred to a [vSphere Content Library][vsphere-content-library] as an OVF template and the temporary machine image is destroyed.

-The following builds are available:

-### Linux Distributions

-- VMware Photon OS 5
-- VMware Photon OS 4
-- Debian 12
-- Debian 11
-- Ubuntu Server 22.04 LTS (cloud-init)
+This project builds Ubuntu Server 22.04 LTS via cloud-init:
-- Ubuntu Server 20.04 LTS (cloud-init)
-- Red Hat Enterprise Linux 9 Server
-- Red Hat Enterprise Linux 8 Server
-- Red Hat Enterprise Linux 7 Server
-- AlmaLinux OS 9
-- AlmaLinux OS 8
-- Rocky Linux 9
-- Rocky Linux 8
-- CentOS Stream 9
-- CentOS Stream 8
-- CentOS Linux 7
-- SUSE Linux Enterprise Server 15

-### Microsoft Windows - _Core and Desktop Experience_

-- Microsoft Windows Server 2022 - Standard and Datacenter
-- Microsoft Windows Server 2019 - Standard and Datacenter
-- Microsoft Windows 11
-- Microsoft Windows 10

-> **Note**
->
-> - The Microsoft Windows 11 machine image uses a virtual trusted platform module (vTPM).
-Refer to the VMware vSphere [product documenation][vsphere-tpm] for requirements and pre-requisites.
->
-> - The Microsoft Windows 11 machine image is not transferred to the content library by default.
-It is **not supported** to clone an encrypted virtual machine to the content library as an OVF Template.
-You can adjust the common content library settings to use VM Templates.

 ## Requirements